Senior Data Scientist · PhD · Computational Biology

 Data science, ML & drug discovery - and making these tools accessible to everyone.

 I'm a Senior Data Scientist bridging computational biology and experimental research, with expertise in machine learning, bioinformatics, and tool development across cancer genomics, immunology, and drug discovery.
 I think a lot about how AI is changing science - and about making sure those changes reach every researcher, not just those with a computer science or machine learning background.
-My work tries to do that: building practical tools, leading interdisciplinary teams, and closing the gap between what these models can do and what most researchers can actually access.
+My work tries to do that: building tools, leading interdisciplinary teams, and closing the gap between what these models can do and what researchers can access.

 Cancer Genomics Drug Discovery Protein ML RNA-seq Foundation Models AI in Science 2× Hackathon Winner